Vehicular accidents are no joke. Unfortunately, over 35,000 people lost their lives in a car accident in 2015 and the number is not declining.

-Here are some top tips to take note of if you or someone you know is involved in a car accident:
+Here are the top 5 tips to take note of if you or someone you know is involved in a car accident:

 1. File police reports.